-Generally, this topic has not been a prominent feature of the CICM Part I. In the Part II exam, trainees have occasionally been asked about the possible information which can be derived from the arterial waveform tracing (Question 30.2 from the second paper of 2013).
+This topic has appeared multiple times in the CICM past papers.
+Question 2 from the first paper of 2019 and Question 17 from the second pape of 2016 from the First Part were specifically concerned with normal arterial line waveforms.
+In the Part II exam, trainees have occasionally been asked about the possible information which can be derived from the arterial waveform tracing (Question 30.2 from the second paper of 2013).
 Questions regarding the change of the waveform depending on its position in the vascular tree have also appeared (Question 11.1 from the first paper of 2010).
 Because of this, a brief entry on "information derived from the arterial pressure waveform" is available in the Required Reading section for the Fellowship exam, mainly as a refresher and summary for the time-poor Part II exam candidate.

-The arterial pressure wave (which is what you see there) is a shockwave; it travels much faster than the actual blood which is ejected.
-It represents the impulse of left ventricular contraction, conducted though the aortic valve and vessels along a fluid column (of blood), then up a catheter, then up another fluid column (of hard tubing) and finally into your Wheatstone bridge transducer.
+The arterial pressure wave (which is what you see there) is a pressure wave; it travels much faster than the actual blood which is ejected.
+It represents the impulse of left ventricular contraction, conducted through the aortic valve and vessels along a fluid column (of blood), then up a catheter, then up another fluid column (of hard tubing) and finally into your Wheatstone bridge transducer.

 Interestingly some of the best resources for this were found in the course of reading a dissertation by Rebecca Cunningham, a biomedical engineering student qualifying from the University of Massachusetts in 2012.
 It turns out one really gets to understand the human arterial pulse when one is trying to simulate it mechanically for the purposes of teaching arterial line insertion.
 By following her references one pulls on a string which finishes in Chapter Eight, "Direct Arterial blood Pressure Monitoring: Normal Waveforms" (p.
 81) of Jonathan B. Mark's Atlas of Cardiovascular Monitoring (1998).
 For all intents and purposes this source should be regarded with superstitious reverence.
 Virtually all illustrations in subsequent physiology textbooks on the subject were borrowed or adapted to some extent from this source.